|Basic MSM test||N/A||1 test kit||£119.00|

 Research has shown that men who have sex with other men are at a higher risk of contracting an STI.
 There are several reasons for this, including the fact that men who have sex with men tend to get tested for STIs more regularly.
 The use of condoms is much lower amongst the gay community, and a lack of sex education in the LGBTQ field means there is a lack of knowledge about safe sex practices.
 Due to the delicate tissues involved, anal sex has a much higher risk of transmitting blood-borne STIs such as HIV.

-This test is suitable for all men, whether they are straight, bisexual or gay.
+This test is suitable for all men, regardless of sexuality.
 It is recommended for men who have sex with men because they are at higher risk of contracting these STIs.

 Urine or swab test